John R. Graham

-John R. Graham is Senior Fellow at The Independent Institute.
-He has served as Vice President of Research, Payment and Health Care Delivery Policy at the Advanced Medical Technology Association; Director of Health Care Studies at the Pacific Research Institute; Executive Director of the Benjamin Rush Society; Director of Health and Pharmaceutical Policy Research at the Fraser Institute; Assistant Vice President at Kidder, Peabody Securities Company; Associate at Goldman Sachs and Company; Political and Military Analyst for the United Nations Operation in Somalia; Development Consultant for Covenant House Vancouver; and Captain in the Canadian Army.
+John R. Graham is Senior Fellow at the Independent Institute and a Senior Fellow at the National Center for Policy Analysis.
+Formerly Vice President at the Advanced Medical Technology Association (AdvaMed), he previously directed health-policy research at the Pacific Research Institute and the Fraser Institute.
+In prior positions he served as Assistant Vice President at Kidder, Peabody Securities Company; Associate at Goldman Sachs and Company; Political and Military Analyst for the United Nations Operation in Somalia; Development Consultant for Covenant House Vancouver; and Captain in the Canadian Army.

 He is the author of a numerous studies, including Leviathan's Drug Problem: Increasing Patients' Choices Through International Competition in Pharmaceutical Regulation; Taxing Health Insurance: How Much Do States Earn?; U.S. Index of Health Ownership; and Medicare Advantage or Medicare Monopoly?, and he is the editor of the book, What States Can Do to Reform Health Care: A Free Market Primer.